The Linen Wrap

-Linen is primarily a cellulose fiber.
-Its molecular structure allows it to form a physical bond with water and it gets more absorbent after each wash.
+Linen is primarily a cellulose fibre.
+Its molecular structure allows it to form a physical bond with water and it gets more absorbent with each wash.

-For a long-lasting print, washing before printing ensures the fabric holds on to our water-based ink better.
+So for a long-lasting print, we wash the fabric before printing so it holds on to our water-based ink better.
 Cold water, low energy cycle and no detergents - just sodium carbonate, a natural cleaning agent.
 As a result, your Linen Wrap is soft and ready-to-wear when you receive it.

-It started out as a sketch on a piece of paper and then hand-carved on a block to form a pattern that’s open to many interpretations.
+Started out as a sketch and then hand-carved on a block to form a pattern open to interpretation.
 Some see it as the rattan ball being tossed in the air during a game of Sepak Raga while others connect to personal encounters.
 Raga marks all of our best work.

 Pre-order the Linen Wrap and join us for the retreat on September 7